-E.LEARNING ART THERAPY INTRODUCTION AND FOUNDATION COURSES, OXFORD COLLEGE OF ARTS & THERAPIES
+E.LEARNING: ART THERAPY INTRODUCTION AND FOUNDATION COURSES, OXFORD COLLEGE OF ARTS & THERAPIES

 These courses have been designed by experienced art therapists to help participants decide if an art therapy career is for them.
 They are also helpful for people who may already use art in their work and wish to develop their creative practice.
 We aim to provide art therapy introductory training to people who may find it hard to access this because of where they live.
-Please visit our website for details on our introductory discounts in May and to meet our international faculty members as well as find out how to connect to our worldwide networ
+Please visit our website for details on our introductory discounts in May and to meet our international faculty members as well as find out how to connect to our worldwide network.

 For more information please click on the link: https://ocat.org.uk/

-ONLINE ART THERAPY CPD COURSES, OXFORD COLLEGE OF ARTS & THERAPIES
+E.LEARNING: STUDIO AND OPEN GROUPS, OXFORD COLLEGE OF ARTS & THERAPIES

 For further information and booking please click here